Bri Campos

-Briana Marie "Bri" Campos Barriéntez (born 3 February 1994) is a former American-born Mexican professional footballer who last played as a right-back for Swedish Damallsvenskan club Vittsjö GIK and the Mexico women's national team.
+Briana Marie "Bri" Campos Barriéntez (born 3 February 1994) is a former professional footballer who last played as a right-back for Swedish Damallsvenskan club Vittsjö GIK.
+Born in the United States, she represented the Mexico national team.

 Early life

 Campos was born in Aurora, Colorado, United States to Mexican parents Louie Campos and Celina Barriéntez.
 She has two sisters named Monica and Larissa.

 Baylor University

 Campos attended Baylor University where she majored in health, kinesiology and recreation.

 Club career

 Åland United

 On 9 February 2016, Finnish side Åland United announced Campos as one of their signings for that year's season.

 International career

 Campos played for the U-20 Mexican Women's National Team, twice in 2012 and three times in 2013.
 Her first senior Mexican Women's National Team call up was in September 2017 and she received her first cap on October 24, 2017, versus North Korea in the 2017 Yongchuan International Tournament.